 Research Assistantships (RA)

 A research assistantship (RA) is a financial award for a graduate student working on research directly related to his or her program of study.
 Research assistants in the Department of Horticulture are typically appointed at the 50% level.
-The availability of RA’s is limited.
-At the 50% rate they carry a stipend, which is $21,648 for 12 months (2015/16), a remission of tuition, and the option to participate in a health-care plan comparable to that available to faculty and staff.
+A graduate student on a 50% RA earns tuition remission, health benefits, and a monthly salary.

 Teaching Assistantships (TA)